mcdyl1/Projects/README.md

 # Projects
-A collection of my coding projects
+A collection of coding projects

 Graduated from University of Maryland, Baltimore County (UMBC) with a BS in Computer Science in May 2020